sagecodes/intro-to-python/README.md

 ```

-## Interact with dialog boxes
+## Interact with users
-using dialog boxes can be simple way to get started interacting with users.

-Alert: Pop up information in a dialog box

-`alert("Hello, I'm a pop up");`

-Prompt: get information from a user in dialog box

-`prompt("I'm a pop up you can type in!")`
+Getting input from the command line can be useful.

+To do that we will use the `input` function.
+And we want to assign that input to a variable.

+`guess = input("enter guess")`

 ## Lets do some code!